 Edgile is a 2020 Microsoft Security System Integrator of the Year, Gold Microsoft Partner in various categories plus a three-time SailPoint Admiral Partner (since 2018).

 Identity programs sit at the center of the modern security strategy.
 Developing the identity strategy and successfully running identity programs—not projects, but actual programs—remains a top priority for many organizations, leaving program execution an active assignment in today’s dynamic enterprise environment that includes a growing number of people, apps, technology movement and more regulations.

 For 20 years, we have focused on security and compliance.
-Edgile has been the trusted partner servicing 27 of the fortune 100 and nearly 100 of the Fortune 500.
+Edgile has been the trusted partner servicing 30 of the Fortune 100 and nearly 100 of the Fortune 500.

 Working with CISOs across clients, we see that leading organizations are extending their investments in Microsoft, receiving tremendous value from existing and new security and compliance capabilities in the Microsoft product suite—specifically in the context of identity.
 Executives at these enterprises are leveraging security controls for access, both internal and external.
 And Microsoft has extended their commitment in this area with a focus not just on internal identities but also external identities, solving B2B and B2C use cases for employees, contractors, customers, partners, devices, IoT and vendors.

 With enterprises using products such as Microsoft Azure External Identities and Azure AD for access management, single sign-on and robust multi-factor authentication, SailPoint is needed to implement identity governance automated lifecycle management, access certifications and access requests.
 In short, Microsoft delivers access and SailPoint masters identity governance.